 Why More Women Are Applying to Business School

-Underlying these overall statistics are important trends in the areas of program options, candidate recruitment, and career outcomes that provide some insight as to why women around the world are deciding that now is the right time for them to pursue a graduate management education.
-Will you join them?
-Begin the journey to your graduate business degree by exploring what business schools can offer you by using the Program Finder.
+What’s driving this growth?
+Underlying these statistics are important trends in program options, candidate recruitment, and career outcomes that provide some insight as to why women in business around the world are deciding that now is the right time for them to pursue a graduate business degree like an MBA or business master’s.

 Business schools are committed to enabling women’s success throughout school and their careers

 Graduate business schools have worked diligently over the years to attract and recruit more women—particularly to MBA programs.
-In 2016, 68 percent of full-time two-year MBA, 50 percent of part-time MBA, and 46 percent of full-time one-year MBA programs reported making special recruitment efforts to increase the number of female applicants to their programs.
-Among non-MBA programs, most Master of Supply Chain Management (60%) and Master of Data Analytics (52%) programs also executed special recruitment efforts targeting women.
+According to GMAC’s annual Application Trends Survey, most full-time MBA programs reported making special recruitment efforts to increase the number of female applicants to their programs, including 64 percent of US programs.

 This speaks to business schools’ commitment to providing their students—male and female alike—with an educational experience that prepares them for a rapidly changing job market.
-In 2015, at an event hosted by the White House Council on Women and Girls and the Council of Economic Advisors, 47 US business schools signed on to a set of best practices to help women succeed throughout school and their careers.
-This demonstrates how business schools are proactively taking steps to break down the unique barriers that women face in business careers and seeking to help the business community fully reap the benefits of a diverse workforce.
+Business schools are proactively taking steps to break down the unique barriers that women face in business careers and seeking to help the business community fully reap the benefits of a diverse workforce.